Chemical Signatures of the First Galaxies: Criteria for One-Shot Enrichment: Criteria for one-shot enrichment

+The core-collapse ejecta (e.g., \citealt{heger_woosley10}) have well correlated Fe and $\alpha$-abundances (Mg, Ca, Ti, Si), resulting in the characteristic metal-poor halo star signature of $\mbox{[$\alpha$/Fe]}\sim0.35$ \citep{cayrel2004}.
+This abundance level is shown in Figure~1 in the middle panel, and reproduced in the top and bottom panels.
+In contradistinction, the bottom panel shows abundances of stars in the classical dwarf galaxies whose chemical enrichment proceeded on a slower timescale.
+Hence, stars with $\alpha$-abundances below the halo value are found at lower metallicities than $\mbox{[Fe/H]}\sim-1.0$.
+Again, this behavior is reproduced in the top panel of the figure.
+We also show the currently available abundance data of stars in the UFDs, which we discuss below and in Section~4.

+The halo and dwarf galaxy stars thus clearly show the standard ``multi-shot'' enrichment histories enabled by many generations of SNe, i.e. extended phase(s) of chemical evolution and star formation.
+Such normal chemical evolution is reflective of feedback processes having a much less severe or even no impact on the existing conditions of the host galaxy.

-The core-collapse ejecta (e.g., \citealt{heger_woosley10}) have well correlated Fe and $\alpha$-abundances (Mg, Ca, Ti, Si), resulting in the characteristic metal-poor halo star signature of $\mbox{[$\alpha$/Fe]}\sim0.3$ \citep{cayrel2004}.
-This abundance level is indicated in the top panel of Figure~1.
-For the first galaxies, we therefore predict average values of [$\alpha$/Fe] as set by the sample of \citep{cayrel2004} with a range of $\pm0.1$\,dex, the measured standard deviation.
-A first galaxy should thus contain no stars, not even at higher metallicity ($\mbox{[Fe/H]}>\sim-2.0$), that show $\alpha$-abundance ratios with the solar ratio, $\mbox{[$\alpha$/Fe]}=0.0$, or lower.
-Such low values would indicate star formation after any of the more massive Pop\,II stars eventually exploded as SNe\,Ia, adding iron to the galaxy, in contradiction to the one-shot assumption.
+Following the one-shot scenario with enrichment by massive Pop\,III stars, for the first galaxies, we therefore predict average values of [$\alpha$/Fe] as set by the sample of \citet{cayrel2004} with a range of $\pm0.1$\,dex (approximately the measured standard deviation). \textit{A first galaxy should thus contain no stars, not even at higher metallicity ($\mbox{[Fe/H]}>\sim-2.0$), that show $\alpha$-abundance ratios systematically less than the halo value or even with the solar ratio, $\mbox{[$\alpha$/Fe]}=0.0$.
+This behavior is illustrated in Figure~1 (top and bottom panels).} Such low values would indicate star formation after any of the more massive Pop\,II stars eventually exploded as SNe\,Ia, adding iron to the galaxy, in contradiction to the one-shot assumption.

+The top panel in Figure~1 thus summarizes the basic three possible enrichment histories for a given galaxy.

-Late-time AGB or SN\,Ia enrichment from lower mass stars would eventually occur, but only after the initial Pop\,II starburst, and after the remaining gas was blown out of the system (see the discussion in Section 2).
-Consequently, there should not be any signs of general s-process enrichment by AGB stars despite the fact that some of these Pop\,II stars with intermediate masses must have gone through an AGB phase to later provide s-process material as well as carbon.
-The only exceptions would be individual metal-poor stars with strong s-process (and carbon) enhancements that are in close binary systems, undergoing mass transfer.
+Late-time AGB or SN\,Ia enrichment from lower mass stars would eventually occur in a one-shot system, but only after the initial Pop\,II starburst, and after the remaining gas was blown out of the system (see the discussion in Section~2). \textit{Consequently, there should not be any signs of general s-process enrichment by AGB stars despite the fact that some of these Pop\,II stars with intermediate masses must have gone through an AGB phase to later provide s-process material as well as carbon.} The only exceptions would be individual metal-poor stars with strong s-process (and carbon) enhancements due to a mass transfer across a binary system.